scrambldchannel/dashingelephant/blog/2020-10-11-julia-and-pre-commit.md

 #### pre_commit_hooks/runtest.sh

-This script also requires Julia and
+This script also requires Julia and will run all the tests.
+It also takes a few arguments that allow setting a few parameters.
+These arguments can be passed to the hook when you add the hooks to your project.

 ```sh
 #!/usr/bin/env bash